OpenInternet/saferjourno/content/scenarios/index.en.md

 **For the trainer**

-This scenario covers both device security and secure materials, however, It is possible to use this scenario to teach only one of these topics.
+This scenario covers both [chapter three](/chapter-3) on device security and [chapter five](/chapter-5) on protecting materials.
+It is possible to use this scenario to teach only one of these topics.
 Detailed best practice guidance on these topics can be found in chapter three and chapter five of the guide and can be used to teach this section.

 **The scenario**